jflopezfernandez/xlibs-original/README.md

 leverage to avoid recurring to much more general languages or libraries, due to the computational- and memory-related costs which such generality requires.

+## Supported Platforms <a name="supported_platforms"></a>
+The initial release of the xLibs library modules is targeted towards Linux machines running on x86-64-compatible processors.

+The project is developed using [gcc][], with some modules written in assembly language directly and assembled with [nasm][].

+The ideal is to be able to support any platform, as long as it is capable of compiling valid C programs, and this will be our goal after the project's initial release.

 ## Libraries <a name = "librarier"></a>
 This project itself comprises several distinct library